 5. Go live

 Instagram has a live broadcast feature.
-If you read my top marketing trends of 2018, you’d know I put live video streaming first on this list.
+If you read our top marketing trends of 2018, you’d know we put live video streaming first on this list.

 Users love it, and brands are using this information to their advantage.